lewismj/inky/README.md

 Each of these is an Interpreter that produces results by traversal of an abstract syntax tree.
 The obvious following step would be to implement the evaluator using a stack machine.

 Note:
 * The solution started *v1.0* implementing a special syntax `[expr]` to represent quoted expressions.
 These are expressions that aren’t eagerly evaluated.
 In *v1.2* onward that is dropped and more conventional Lisp syntax adopted (at the expense of some complications in the `eval` function).
 A proper Lisp *should* have a macro expansion table.
-This hasn’t been implemented.

 * Basic functionality is working.
 Just proof of concept code, it does support partial function application, higher order functions,  etc.